openalea/openalea.rtfd.io/docs/development.rst

 An introduction to OpenAlea
 ---------------------------

-Why adapt your tool for OpenAea ?
+Why adapt your tool to OpenAea ?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Developing your package in the openalea framework present a number of benefits.
 It allows